Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/feature.md

 ## Considered alternatives
 *Were there alternative approaches which have been rejected?*

+## Requests/bugs/suggestions solved
+*Link any feature requests, bug reports or other issues solved by this feature*

 ## Can be closed when
 *Link the issues needed to be closed for this to be implemented*